Easy Honey Mustard Glazed Chicken Wings (Made In The Oven)

 - (Optional) Line the baking sheet with foil and put a wire rack on top.

-- Spread the wings out on the baking sheet (or wire rack), skin side up.
+- Spread the wings out on the baking sheet, skin side down.
+Brush the sauce over this side of the wings.

-- If desired, sprinkle with chopped fresh parsley and/or sesame seeds before serving.
+- If desired, sprinkle with chopped green onions before serving.

 Notes